wyomingCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Obtain a Wyoming Divorce Certificate

-To obtain a Wyoming divorce certificate as one of the divorced parties, the Vital Statistics Services of the Wyoming Department of Health can provide copies for all counties and accepts both in-person requests and requests by mail.
+To obtain a Wyoming divorce certificate as one of the divorced parties, the Vital Statistics Services of the Wyoming Department of Health can provide copies for all counties and accept in-person and mail requests.
 However, if the divorce was finalized 50 years ago or more, the records will be held and maintained by the Wyoming State Archives.

 In-person